 - Add the remaining 3 egg yolks to the bowl and mix on low speed until combined (note: the batter will be thick).

-- In a clean bowl, begin mixing the egg whites with the whip attachment using a stand mixer or hand mixer.
-Once the eggs whites begin to turn frothy, slowly add 50 grams (¼ cup) of granulated sugar while mixing the egg whites.
-Continue to mix until the egg whites are glossy and hold soft peaks.
+- Once the eggs whites begin to turn frothy, slowly add 50 grams (¼ cup) of granulated sugar while mixing the egg whites.¼ Cup Granulated sugar

 - Stir the bourbon soaked raisins into the batter.